podio/podio-objc/README.md

 ### Authentication

 The Podio API supports multiple ways of authenticating a client.
-The native SDKs provides two primary options:
+PodioKit provides three primary options:

 * Authenticate with user/password
 * Authenticate as an app